autowarefoundation/autoware-documentation/docs/installation/index.md

 ## Installing Autoware

-There are two ways to set up Autoware.
+There are three ways to set up Autoware.
 Choose one according to your preference.

 If any issues occur during installation, refer to the [Support page](../support/index.md).

 ### 1. Docker installation

 Autoware's Open AD Kit containers enables you to run Autoware easily on your host machine ensuring same environment for all deployments without installing any dependencies.
-Full Guide on [Docker Installation Setup](autoware/docker-installation.md).
+Full Guide on [Autoware Core Docker installation guide](autoware/core-docker-installation.md) or [Autoware Universe Docker Installation Setup](autoware/docker-installation.md).

 [Open AD Kit](https://autoware.org/open-ad-kit/) is also the First [SOAFEE Blueprint](https://www.soafee.io/about/charter) for autonomous driving that offers extensible modular containers for making it easier to run Autoware's AD stack on distributed systems.
 Full Guide on [Open AD Kit Setup](https://autowarefoundation.github.io/open-ad-kit-docs/openadkit_v3/version-3.0/).